tkivisik/useful-bash/README.md

 $ ls --help
 ```

+### www
+Just search for it online.

 ## First Orientation

 ### whoami
-Displays the user currently using the terminal.
-Handy to know when working with remote machines.
+whoami is short for *Who am I* and it displays the user currently using the terminal.
+It's useful to know when working with remote machines.

 Example
 ```bash